 Find answers to all our frequently asked questions about moving to and living in Amsterdam, such as registration in the city, information about permits, how to start a new business and questions related to IN Amsterdam's procedures.

 Information for expat employees

-You can visit the Immigration and Naturalisation (IND) website to learn more about:
+You can visit the IND website to learn more about:

 Please note: highly skilled migrants must earn a minimum salary in order to qualify for the entry procedure.